How to Use React with Drupal

 Facebook has a great boilerplate React code to help you get started, which you can find here on Github.

-You can also use GraphQL to develop your website since this module allows you to build GraphQL end-points.
+You can also use GraphQL to develop your website since this module allows you to build GraphQL endpoints.

-Adding React to Drupal
+How to Add React to Drupal

 Sometimes, you don’t need the whole React module for your webpage development.
 It’s easier to get some specific interactive UI elements from React.js that run smoothly.
 Without React, this process can be a bit long and painful.
 All the work is already done for you and you just need to use the tools that are out there.